The Risks of Investing In Certificate of Deposits

 Early Withdrawal Risk

 If you don't plan to hold the CD until it matures, then it is possible to lose money.
-If you buy the CD directly from the bank, in order to withdrawal your money before the maturity date, you will incur an early withdrawal fee or penalty.
+If you buy the CD directly from the bank to withdrawal your money before the maturity date, you will incur an early withdrawal fee or penalty.
 If not very much interest has accrued in the account, the early withdrawal fee may be greater than the interest earned, thus causing the account value to be less than when it started.

 Interest Rate Risk

-- As interest rates go up, the interest payments from the CD stays the same and the principal value of the CD at maturity stays the same.
+- As interest rates go up, the interest payments from the CD stays the same, and the principal value of the CD at maturity stays the same.
 That means that if the person purchasing the CD from you is going to earn market interest rates, they need to pay less than the principal invested.
 Then, when the CD matures, they will earn some interest in the form of principal appreciation.
 This principal appreciation will cause them to earn a higher interest rate.

 - As interest rates go down, the interest payments and the principal value of the CD at maturity continue to stay the same.
 However, this time, the person purchasing the CD will need to pay you more for the CD than the principal value.
 This means that as the CD matures, they will receive less than what they paid for the CD.
 Thus this will decrease their rate of return in line with market interest rates.
-This concept is identical to the bond market where one calculates the yield on a bond at maturity.
+This concept is identical to the bond market, where one calculates the yield on a bond at maturity.

-It is also important to note that brokered CDs don't have a liquid secondary market which introduces a level of liquidity risk as well.
+It is also important to note that brokered CDs don't have a liquid secondary market, which introduces a level of liquidity risk as well.

 Bank Default Risk

 Bank failures are typically pretty rare because of the regulations and standards that are in place to keep lending standards high.
 But when a recessionary event takes place like happened in 2008 and 2009, it can cause a spike in bank failures.
 The FDIC website has a great interactive graphic that shows the number of banks that have failed each year between 2001 and 2019.
-The red line displays the number of bank failures and the green line shows the dollar amount those bank failures represent.
+The red line displays the number of bank failures, and the green line shows the dollar amount those bank failures represent.

 Source: FDIC Bank Failures

 The fourth way that CD's could lose money is inflation risk.
-Certificates of deposit pay a fixed rate of interest, and if inflation were to increase substantially, it could eclipse the interest being earned from the CD.
-In most years, inflation grows at around 2 to 3 percent and the Federal Reserve openly states that that is their goal.
+Certificates of deposit pay a fixed rate of interest, and if inflation were to increase substantially, it could eclipse the interest earned from the CD.
+In most years, inflation grows at around 2 to 3 percent, and the Federal Reserve openly states that that is their goal.
 In the years where inflation is higher than this, it can mean inflation is eating away your CD's interest.
 But for the kind of people investing in CD's, this often beats the alternative risk.
-The risk of investing in some type of riskier asset such as the stock market that could decrease in principal value.
+The risk of investing in some riskier asset, such as the stock market that could decrease in principal value.
 Nonetheless, inflation gone wild can defeat the original purpose of the CD, capital preservation.

 To calculate the inflation risk on a CD, use a CD calculator like this one.

-Although CD's are a relatively conservative investment, they still come with their own unique set of risks.
+Although CDs are a relatively conservative investment, they still come with their own unique set of risks.
 But by knowing the risks, one can try to avoid them as best as possible.